Bible Meaning: Double straits

 New Testament relationship

-Mary and Joseph flee to Egypt in order to avoid Herod the Great's slaughter of males two years old or younger (Matthew 2).
+Mary and Joseph fled to Egypt in order to avoid Herod the Great's slaughter of males two years old or younger (Matthew 2).
 After his death, they return to Israel.

 Some of the people in Jerusalem on Pentecost in 30 A.D. were Egyptians.
 They were among the first to hear Jesus' disciples preach the gospel and were likely some of the 3,000 who became Christians that day (Acts 2).